Culture

 • Generalized usage of some form of the Latin or Greek alphabet and derived forms, such as Cyrillic, used by those southern and eastern Slavic countries of Christian Orthodox tradition, historically under the Byzantine Empire and later within the Russian czarist or the Soviet area of influence.
 Other Latin or Greek alphabet variants are found in the Gothic and Coptic alphabets, which historically superseded older scripts, such as runes and the Egyptian Demotic and Hieroglyphic systems.

-• Natural law, human rights, constitutionalism, parliamentarian (or presidential), and formal liberal democracy in recent times—before the 19th century, most Western governments were still monarchies.
+• Natural law, human rights, constitutionalism, parliamentarian, and formal liberal democracy in recent times—before the 19th century, most Western governments were still monarchies.

-• A significant influence, in modern times, of many of the ideals and values developed and inherited from Romanticism.
+• It significantly influences many ideals and values developed and inherited from Romanticism in modern times.

 • An emphasis on and use of science to understand the natural world and humanity's place in it.